Please note that information provided in this article does NOT constitute tax, legal, or other professional advice.

 - Territory of Büsingen

-2. Complete EU Tax Settings (applicable to EU domiciled merchants and non-EU domiciled merchants with an EU establishment, as determined by the EU VAT Questionnaire):
+1. Complete EU Tax Settings (applicable to EU domiciled merchants and non-EU domiciled merchants with an EU establishment)

-EU domiciled merchants and non-EU domiciled merchants with an EU establishment (as determined by the EU VAT Questionnaire described in action No.1 above) will be able to set up the upcoming new EU Tax Settings for their EU destination countries starting June 28, 2021 (intra-EU orders only).
-Merchants may do so via our Tax Settings page in the Merchant Dashboard or Merchant Plus dashboard.
+EU domiciled merchants and non-EU domiciled merchants with an EU establishment can set up EU Tax Settings for their EU destination countries via the Merchant Dashboard's Tax Settings page.

-3. Update Secondary Warehouse Addresses (applicable to all merchants shipping to the EU from Secondary warehouses; Merchant Dashboard merchants only):
+2. Update Secondary Warehouse Addresses (applicable to all merchants shipping to the EU from Secondary warehouses; Merchant Dashboard merchants only)

 To ensure correct EU VAT collection and remittance, merchants with Secondary warehouse(s) shipping orders to the EU need to provide or edit the warehouse address(es) via Merchant Dashboard.
 This is especially important in the context of EU VAT if the current warehouse address is missing or inaccurate.

 All merchants shipping orders to the EU must keep their warehouse inventory and addresses up to date at all times, so that the VAT collection can be determined for EU-bound orders shipped from each relevant Primary and/or Secondary warehouse.
-Wish will monitor merchants’ EU-bound orders to minimize discrepancies of originating countries/regions and will take necessary measures if certain fraudulent behavior is detected.
+Wish monitors a merchant's EU-bound orders to minimize discrepancies of originating countries/regions and takes necessary measures if certain fraudulent behavior is detected.